An initiative to collect new oral histories of Nebraskans through a variety of digital platforms including YouTube, SoundCloud, Facebook, and Twitter.

 A program to provide free books about Willa Cather and Chief Standing Bear to Nebraska high school and elementary students with accompanying curriculum.

 An initiative to spark teams of volunteers to engage in 150 hours or more of service in 2017 and track their progress through a web-based program.
+The website and program launch January 1, 2017.

 A program to provide workbooks developed by Wayne State College Professor Dr. Randy Bertolas and curriculum that highlight fun information about the state and our citizens for every fourth grader in Nebraska.